Cherif Traorè

 Cherif Traorè (born 10 April 1994) is a Guinea-born Italian rugby union footballer.
-His usual position is as a prop, and he currently plays for Benetton.
+His usual position is as a prop.

 Background

 Traorè was born in Kindia, Guinea.
 He has two brothers and a sister.
 His brothers Mohamed Lamine and Abdoulaye both play association football professionally.
 When Traorè was young, his father immigrated to Italy before bringing his family over to join him.
 Traorè was seven years old when he arrived in Italy.
 His father had emigrated to Europe earlier and "because he missed his wife and children so much, he decided to move us all over".
 Traorè arrived speaking French but had no knowledge of Italian or the country.
 He made friends at school who invited him to their homes and helped him adjust.

 After passing through the Viadana youth academies, he was then selected for the F.I.R.
 Academy.

-Professional
+Professional career

-In 2013 he was hired by I Cavalieri Prato for whom he made his debut in the Italian championship of Excellence and in the European Challenge Cup.
-After a season in Prato he returned to Viadana where he played in the 2014-2015 championship.
+In 2013, he was hired by I Cavalieri Prato for whom he made his debut in the Italian championship of Excellence and in the European Challenge Cup.
+After a season in Prato, he returned to Viadana where he played in the 2014-2015 championship.

-In 2015 Traorè was signed by Benetton Rugby for whom he made his debut in the Pro12 and in the European cup.
+In 2015, Traorè was signed by Benetton Rugby for whom he made his debut in the Pro12 and in the European cup.

-After a season in which he made 9 appearances in the Pro12 and Champions Cup, in December 2016 he was hindered by a shoulder injury that forced him to miss most of the season.
-Returning from injury after an operation, in the 2017-2018 season he increased his playing time while almost always starting from the bench as a frontline change, scoring his first try in the Pro14 victory against the Southern Kings.
+After a season in which he made 9 appearances in the Pro12 and Champions Cup, in December 2016, he was hindered by a shoulder injury that forced him to miss most of the season.
+Returning from injury after an operation, in the 2017-2018 season, he increased his playing time while almost always starting from the bench as a frontline change, scoring his first try in the Pro14 victory against the Southern Kings.
 In the following season, following his debut in the senior national team and though limited by an injury, he confirmed himself as a first team regular.
+He played for Benetton in the United Rugby Championship until 2022−23 season.

+For 2023–24 season, he signed for Stade Montois in French Pro D2.